As sure as there is a right way to leave your pastorate, there is an excellent way for you to enter a new pastorate.

 The proper way to enter a new pastorate begins with leaving your former pastorate correctly.Read about “the right way to leave“ here.
 If you did not exit with the right motives, you are destined for a rough landing.

 Deal with any unresolved issues before you move forward (read “How Not to Leave Your Pastorate” here).
 If you left the last church because you were running away from problems, they will catch up with you.
-You will find another set of similar problems in your near future.
-Problems in ministry can not be avoided.
+You will find another set of similar issues in your near future.
+Difficulties in ministry cannot be avoided.
 Therefore, deal with them as they arise and learn all you can from them.
 This will help you and the congregation maintain spiritual health.

 What is your modus operandi?
 Is this your second, third, or fourth pastorate?
 Have you learned anything about proper transitions?

 Every church is different.
 Every pastor is different.
 Some churches want no change, regardless of what they told you during the candidating process.
 Some new pastors wish to change everything as soon as they arrive.
 Both extremes should be avoided to the uttermost.